 This context allows one to better understand the idea of justification by the works of the Law (Rom 3:27), which Paul had to contend with in his letters:

-In contrast Peter argued, “we are saved through the grace of the Lord Jesus” (Acts 15:11).
-This is the same as saying that we are “justified as a gift by His grace” (Rom 3:23), which is something which Paul emphasized.
+In contrast, Peter argued, “we are saved through the grace of the Lord Jesus” (Acts 15:11).
+This is the same as saying that we are “justified as a gift by His grace” (Rom 3:23), which is something that Paul emphasized.
 This means that our sins are wiped away by grace (mercy); not by the rituals and ceremonies of the Law.